Double Higgs Boson Production via Photon Fusion at Muon Colliders within the Triplet Higgs Model: Introduction

-This paper is organized as follows: In Section~\ref{sec:theory}, we present a description of the Higgs Triplet model, while Section~\ref{sec:potential} provides constraints on the model parameters and input values.
-Section~\ref{sec:method} outlines the computational method used for calculating the scattering amplitude and cross sections.
-Moving to Section~\ref{sec:results}, we conduct an analysis and present numerical results encompassing partonic cross sections, collider simulations for $h^0h^0$ and $A^0A^0$ production, along with the discussion.
+This paper is organized as follows: In Sec.~\ref{sec:theory}, we present a description of the Higgs triplet model, while Sec.~\ref{sec:potential} provides constraints on the model parameters and input values.
+Sec.~\ref{sec:method} outlines the computational method used for calculating the scattering amplitude and cross sections.
+Moving to Sec.~\ref{sec:results}, we conduct an analysis and present numerical results encompassing partonic cross sections, collider simulations for $h^0h^0$ and $A^0A^0$ production, along with the discussion.
 Additionally, we explore the examined couplings, particularly addressing the decoupling and weak-coupling limits that may arise in the calculations.
-We summarize our findings in Section~\ref{sec:conclusions}.
+We summarize our findings in Sec.~\ref{sec:conclusions}.